SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 **&calculation**

-Mandatory: calc_mode
+Mandatory: theory

 ::

    &calculation
+     !type of theory
-     calc_mode = 'RT'
+     theory = 'tddft_pulse'
    /

-This indicates that the real time (RT) calculation is carried out in the present job.
+This indicates that the real time (RT) calculation for a pulse response is carried out in the present job.
 See :any:`&calculation in Inputs <&calculation>` for detail.

 **&control**